 The bees don't die in their hives.
 Instead, they fly off to die alone.
 That makes it difficult to collect enough bee carcasses to study.
 But researchers at the University of Maryland found conclusive evidence.
 It fed pollen filled with fungicides and insecticides to healthy bees.
 They became more susceptible to the Nosema ceranae parasite.

-The Bloomberg Businessweek March 28, 2011 issue reports that beekeepers are fighting back by breeding more bees.
+Beekeepers are coping by breeding more bees.
 They divide the hives in the spring and summer.
 This forces the bees to create more queens.
 That's only a stopgap measure.
-Usage of wild bumblebees might also help.